Ranger School: Training

 Ranger School training has a basic scenario: the flourishing drug and terrorist operations of the enemy forces, the "Aragon Liberation Front," must be stopped.
 To do so, the Rangers will take the fight to their territory, the rough terrain surrounding Fort Benning, the mountains of northern Georgia, and the swamps and coast of Florida.
 Ranger students are given a clear mission, but they determine how to best execute it.

 The purpose of the course is learning to soldier as a combat leader while enduring the great mental and psychological stresses and physical fatigue of combat; the Ranger Instructors (RIs) – also known as Lane Graders – create and cultivate such a physical and mental environment.
 The course primarily comprises field craft instruction; students plan and execute daily patrolling, perform reconnaissance, ambushes, and raids against dispersed targets, followed by stealthy movement to a new patrol base to plan the next mission.
 Ranger students conduct about 20 hours of training per day, while consuming two or fewer meals daily totaling about 2200 Cal, with an average of 3.5 hours of sleep a day.
 Students sleep more before a parachute jump for safety considerations.
 Ranger students typically wear and carry some 65–90 lb of weapons, equipment, and training ammunition while patrolling more than 200 mi throughout the course.

-Benning phase
+Darby phase

 The first phase of Ranger School is conducted at Camp Rogers and Camp Darby at Fort Benning, Georgia and is conducted by the 4th Ranger Training Battalion.
-The "Benning Phase" is the "crawl" phase of Ranger School, where students learn the fundamentals of squad-level mission planning.
+The "Darby Phase" is the "crawl" phase of Ranger School, where students learn the fundamentals of squad-level mission planning.
 It is "designed to assess a Soldier’s physical stamina, mental toughness, leadership abilities, and establishes the tactical fundamentals required for follow-on phases of Ranger School".
 In this phase, training is separated into two parts, the Ranger Assessment Phase (RAP) and Squad Combat Operations.

 The Ranger Assessment Phase is conducted at Camp Rogers.
 As of April 2011, it encompasses Days 1–3 of training.
 Historically, it accounts for 60% of students who fail to graduate Ranger School.
 Events include: